MinotiMondal/MyMoviesApp/README.md

 - When a post is clicked, its timer pauses, while the timers for other posts continue running.
 - When navigating back to the post list, the paused timer for the clicked post resumes from where it left off.

-### Mocie Details:
-- Shows the detailed view of a selected post.
-- The timer for the post pauses when the user clicks on it and resumes correctly when navigating back, ensuring the timer state is preserved across screens.

 ## Directory Structure